 For nodes, the MWTM also labels all associated network objects Unknown because the MWTM attempts to poll the node and gets no response.
-For details on polling nodes, see Polling Nodes, page 8-47.
+For details on polling nodes, see Polling a Node, page 8-53.

 Deleting an Object from the MWTM Database